-Make sure that you use these tools (cups and spoons) as they are supposed to be used.
+Make sure that you use these ingredient measuring tools (cups and spoons) as they are supposed to be used.

-In case of dry ingredients don’t forget to fill and level.
+In the case of measuring baking dry ingredients don’t forget to fill and level.
 This is the simplest and the easiest way of expecting accurate measurements.

-If you are measuring flour, place it into your measuring cup and fill to the top.
-Once it is done, go ahead with leveling it off.
+If you are measuring flour, place it into your measuring cup and fill it to the top.
+Once it is done, go ahead with levelling it off.
 Make sure that you don’t pack the flour in as it changes the measurement.

 In case of uneven surfaces, you can’t be very sure of the quantity hence your meal and the hard work can be at stake.